Vardhangad Fort: Features

 After crossing the gate, a little further up one comes across a small temple of Mahadev.
 The top of the temple is dilapidated.
 The base of the temple is built of stones and is in good condition.
 Near the temple is a banyan tree.
 To the south of the temple are two ponds.
 The water in them is not potable.
 As we climb a little further on the left side of the Mahadev temple, there is a temple of Vardhinidevi.
 On the outer side of the temple is a hall, the roof of which is being repaired by the Grampanchayat.
 A fair is held here on every Dasara day.
 Outside the temple is a dipmal, in front of the standing idol facing east.
 The base of the temple is built of stone and the upper part is built of bricks.
 There is an idol of Parashuram in the hall.
 It is said that, there is a tunnel leading to Mahimangad.
 The door of the tunnel is now covered with prickly pear and stones.
 The wall on each side juts out so that the gateway can be sighted only through a narrow passage from the north-east.
 It consists of a pointed arch and wooden doorway close outside which is shown the mark of a cannon shot fired when the fort was attacked by Fattesingh Mane (1805).
 The fort sloping all round from the sides to the top is round at the summit, and covers about twenty acres.
 On the east is a hollow, where are two ponds and the site of the garrison's quarters, now thickly covered with prickly pear, and the buildings in ruins.
 Only two small guns remain among the rubbish.
 The fort has but little scarp, the wall crowning a ridge of black rock protruding abruptly from the sides of the hill which though steep are covered with loose shallow soil.
 The walls with parapet vary from ten to fifteen feet on the outside, and follow the contour of the ridge, the hollows being filled up with strong masonry.
 They are about sixteen and a half feet thick, with a parapet, two feet high on the inside.
 The height is generally about six feet from the ground close under them.
 The ground rises so abruptly behind them that at any distance they would give no shelter, and the fort is commanded on the north from a hill in Lalgun, and on the south from the hill of Rameshvar, each about 2,000 yards distant, with perfectly possible ascents at any side.
 The masonry of the walls is mostly small and put together with mortar only in a few places.
 The gate and its neighbourhood are the strongest points.
-The fort wall has fallen down at a number of places.
+The fort wall has fallen in a number of places.
 On the north side is an empty pond.
-The east is the only side where water is constantly found, but that in small quantities.
+The east is the only side where water is constantly found, but that is small quantities.